neat-php/database/readme.md

 // Delete all users that haven't logged in for a year or more
 $rows = $db->delete('users', 'login_at < ?', new DateTime('-1 year'));
 ```

+Please note that the insert method does NOT return the last inserted id,
+instead you'll have to use the ```insertedId``` method.

 Query building
 --------------